BALAJI24092001/Machine-Learning/Linear Algebra/README.md

 </span>

+The generic term Algebra is a field of Mathematics that provieds rules to play around with different types of mathematical objects.

+**Mathematical objects** are values given to a variable, so that the variable has a particular nature to it.

+The Elementary Algebra focus on properties of real numbers and variables.
+Where as Linear algebra focus on vectors.
+Vectors are a type of mathematical objects defined in a higher dimensional plane to represent a location in that space.
+Simple put, Linear Algera is the gaming console to play the game of vectors.

 ## Introduction

 Imagine a coordinate system of 2 dimensions, then a vector can be imagined as a specific point in that space represented with 2 numbers in a specific order, which guides us to move by scale in each direction of the imagined 2 dimensional space.